-Some pre-engineered cells are built on a single platform and can be shipped pre-assembled — so they can be dropped into your welding operation and up and running quickly, often the same day.
+Some manufacturers build pre-engineered cells on a single platform and ship them pre-assembled.
+You can then drop them into your welding operation and get them up and running quickly, often the same day.
 This makes it as easy to integrate a laser welding cell in your operation as any other robotic welding system.

-The main difference between a pre-engineered laser welding system and other pre-engineered robotic systems is that all the light in the welding area for a laser system must be contained inside the unit for safety reasons.
-When all the light is contained inside the welding cell, a laser welding system receives a class 1 rating, which means no extra eye protection is required for workers outside the cell.
-This provides greater flexibility as to where a laser welding cell can be placed in the shop or on the factory floor.
+The main difference between a pre-engineered laser welding system and other pre-engineered robotic systems is that operations must contain all the light in the welding area for a laser system inside the unit for safety reasons.
+When a system that meets this requirement receives a class 1 rating, which means workers do not need extra eye protection outside the cell.
+This provides greater flexibility as to where operations can place a laser welding cell in the shop or on the factory floor.